jackdewinter/pymarkdown/newdocs/src/quick-starts/fixing.md

 ```
 <!-- pyml enable code-block-style-->

-**NOTE:** For this example, it is important that the file ends with a line that
+**NOTE:** Make sure `sample.md` ends with a blank line so your scan results match
-is blank.
-If this is not the case, the example scan output will not match,
-and rule MD047 (which checks for a single trailing newline at the end of the file)
-will be reported.
-Please ensure that the file ends with a blank line.
+the example in this Quick Start guide.

-**NOTE:** In Markdown, a line that starts with 1 to 6 `#` characters, followed by
+**NOTE:** In Markdown, a line that starts with 1 to 6 `#` characters, followed
-optional spaces and then text, is called an ATX Heading.
-In this example, we will
+by one or more spaces and then text, is called an ATX Heading.
+Both headings in
+`sample.md` are ATX headings of this form.
+In this example, we will use the term
-use the term "heading" specifically to refer to this type of heading.
-For more information
+"heading" specifically to refer to this type of heading.
+For more background, you
-on ATX Headings, refer to the Markdown Guide's [headings](https://www.markdownguide.org/basic-syntax/#headings)
+can later refer to the Markdown Guide's [headings](https://www.markdownguide.org/basic-syntax/#headings)
 documentation.

 ### Scan the File